twistezo/little-big-web-service/readme.md

 ```
 start MongoDB server: mongod (from path where you installed MongoDB)
 start Node.js server: npm run start

-goto: client/ and use -> gulp serve
+Server start as HTTP on port 3000 and as HTTPS on port 8443

-alternative ways to test API:
+Alternative ways to test API:
  - in browser at http://localhost:3000/users
  - in Postman

 ```
 Client:<br/>
 ```